Texas Juvenile Justice Department: Programs

 In the PAWS program, TJJD youth are assigned a canine for a minimum of 12 weeks.
-The TJJD youth and dogs work together to learn important skills from one another; basic commands and socialization for the dogs, and responsibility and friendship skills for the TJJD youth.
-The TJJD youth are completely responsible at all times for their dog, including feeding, grooming, training, and letting the dog out.
+The TJJD youth are completely responsible at all times for their dog.
 At the end of the 12-week program, there is an Adoption Day held where the youth helps show the dog and its new tricks to new owners looking to adopt a pet.

 Demographics

 As of 2016, of the children under TJJD jurisdiction, including confinement in secure facilities, youth parole, contract facilities, and halfway houses, 3,925 (93.68%) were U.S. citizens and 224 (5.35%) were Mexican citizens.
 Other countries include Australia, Canada, Colombia, Costa Rica, Cuba, El Salvador, Guatemala, Honduras, Indonesia, Iraq, Korea, Pakistan, Russia, Venezuela, and Vietnam.

 Funding

 TJJD gets its funding from the Texas Legislature in grant form.
 TJJD got its funds through the State Financial Assistance Contract that encompasses grants to each of the 165 local juvenile departments.
 Most of the funding comes from the local county government.
 The TJJD grants goes toward operating juvenile probation departments, juvenile detention and correctional facilities and providing basic and special services to children in the juvenile probation system.
 According to the TJJD website, "In fiscal year, 2012 county funding accounted for approximately 72% of total juvenile probation funding while state and federal funding accounted for approximately 28%".
 In fiscal year, 2014:

 Border Project got a contract for $100,000.00.
 Commitment Reduction Program got a contract for $19,883,584.00.
 Family Preservation got a contract for $2,243,007.66.
 Harris County Leadership Academy got a contract for $1,000,000.00.
 IV-E Contracts got a contract for $1,253,620.54.
 JJAEP Start-up Operations got a contract for $3,718,896.00.
 Mental Health got a contract for $12,783,403.29.
 Special Needs Diversionary got a contract for $1,974,034.00.
 State Aid got a contract for $108,337,312.00.
 Total Fiscal Year 2014 Contracts got a contract for $151,586,485.49.
 Truancy Prevention got a contract for $292,628.00.